fditraglia/econ722/demo.md

         height_handspan <- survey[,c('height', 'handspan')]
         devtools::use_data(height_handspan)

-Then save, source the script, and re-build the package.
+14. Now save, source the script, and re-build the package.
 Now the height-handspan regression data is available in your package.
 Notice that there's now a `data` directory and if you type `height_handspan` at the console after loading your package, you'll see the data.

-14. We should document our data.
+We should document our data.
 Here's how: create a file called `data.R` in the R directory containing something like this:

         #' Height and hanspan for Econ 103 Students
         #'